 The Best Diet for Dogs & Cats for Cancer Prevention or Treatment

 Any cancer prevention or treatment program begins with diet.
-Nothing will go farther in promoting health than a balanced, home-prepared diet of fresh, preferably organic, whole foods.
+Nothing will go farther in promoting health than a balanced, fresh, preferably organic, whole foods diet.
 When the body is supported with the building blocks needed to maintain healthy cells and repair damaged ones, healing from within can begin.

 For dogs, a diet of roughly 50% meat, and 40–50% non-starchy vegetables or whole grains is optimal.
-Fish oils should be added to provide additional fat; omega 3 fats are best and are abundant in fish oil.
+Fish oils should be added to provide additional fat (Omega 3 fats are best and are abundant in fish oil).
 For cats, a diet of 80% meat (cats can tolerate fattier meats than dogs) and 20% non-starchy vegetables is recommended, again with fish oil added for additional fat.
-For both dogs and cats, supplementation with vitamins, minerals, marine-source Omega-3 essential fatty acids, and antioxidants should also be part of the daily diet.
+For both dogs and cats, supplement with vitamins, minerals, and antioxidants should also be part of the daily diet.

-When a home-prepared diet is not possible, try ready-made (frozen) raw food, freeze-dried or dehydrated diets, or a very high quality low-carbohydrate canned food:
+When a home-prepared diet is not possible, try ready-made frozen raw food for dogs and cats, freeze-dried food for dogs and cats, dehydrated dog diets, or a very high quality, low-carbohydrate wet food for dogs or cats.

 If cooked or processed foods must be used, consider adding fresh, ground, or minced meats, and (for dogs) pureed or steamed non-starchy vegetables.
 Dark leafy greens, broccoli, and carrots contain antioxidants that are beneficial in fighting cancer.

 One other dietary issue needs mentioning, and that is weight management.
 Overweight pets are at increased risk of many diseases, such as arthritis, diabetes, and heart disease as well as cancer.
-Food does not equal love; your pet would rather have quality time with you than a big dinner or a few extra treats.
-Even more importantly, fat doesn’t just sit there quietly; it produces inflammatory mediators that can contribute to tumor formation.
+Food does not equal love, and your pet would rather have quality time with you than a big dinner or a few extra treats.
+Even more importantly, fat doesn’t just sit there quietly.
+Instead, it produces inflammatory mediators that can contribute to tumor formation.
 Keeping your pet at an ideal weight is an essential part of a healthy lifestyle.

 "Any cancer prevention or treatment program begins with diet.
 Nothing will go farther in promoting health than a balanced, home-prepared diet of fresh, preferably organic, whole foods."